szilard/benchm-ml/README.md

 *n* = 10M (although in these cases Spark was still very slow).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
-I also tried Spark's sparse vector representation (after reading the one-hot encoded data), but paradoxally that made training even slower.
+I also tried Spark's sparse vector representation (after reading the one-hot encoded data), but paradoxically that made training even slower.
 Next, I tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that also made training slower.